Citrix Virtual Apps and Desktops

 • Hypervisor overhead

 Different hypervisors use specific files that create overhead for VMs.
 Hypervisors also use storage for management and general logging operations.
-Calculate space to include overhead for:
+Calculate the space to include overhead for:

 • Log files